 After the tranquil small towns of Tuscany, we headed where all roads lead to: Rome.

-Leaving sweet Volterra, we took a local bus to Saline, caught a tiny two-car only train to Cecina, then linked to a bigger train en route to Rome.
-As with any approaching arrival, we found ourselves wondering, yet again, where we’d be laying our heads that night.
+Leaving sweet Volterra behind, we took a local bus to Saline.
+From there, we caught a tiny two-car only train to Cecina.
+And finally, we linked to a bigger train en route to Rome.
+As with any approaching arrival, we found ourselves wondering where we’d be laying our heads that night.

 Luckily, it only took 15 minutes to find Hotel Giamaica, a humble little guesthouse run by an Italian mother and her adult son, Antonio.
-After checking in, she treated us to oranges in her kitchen and warned us of pervasive pickpockets while her dog, Kika, sniffed at our feet.
+After checking in, she treated us to oranges in her kitchen and warned us of pervasive pickpockets.
+Her curious dog, Kika, sniffed at our feet.

-After settling in, we opted for the “Dolce Vita” stroll recommended in our Rick Steves’ guidebook.
+After settling in, we opted for the “Dolce Vita” stroll recommended in our Rick Steves’ guidebook for our first outing in “The Eternal City.”
 Walking down the busy main drag of Via Nazionale to Piazza Venezia, we eventually met up with the monstrous Victor Emmanuel II Monument looming over the buzzing cars below.
 Emmanuel was Italy’s first king and the somewhat gaudy monument was built to celebrate the 50th anniversary of Italy’s unification (1870).

 From there, we headed up popular shopping street, Via del Corso.
 It was late afternoon, the time when everyone begins to gather for the pre-dinner evening stroll.
 We also participated in another tradition: pre-dinner gelato.